 American Marketing Association (AMA)

 The AMA is a professional association for individuals and organizations involved in the practice, teaching and study of marketing worldwide.
 We work toward advancing marketing competencies, practice and thought leadership.
 We are an advocate for marketing and promoting its importance, efficacy and ethics.
-We are an essential resource for marketing information, education, training, and relationships.

 Beta Alpha Psi (BAΨ)